MatthewMcConahy/CSIS-1570-Web-Development/README.md

 # CSIS-1570

-#This will be folder for web develoment
+# This will be the folder for web develoment